 - People who are technically-minded (we’ll call these WordPress users technically inclined)

 - People who are not technically-minded (we’ll call these non-techie WordPress users technically declined)

 (WordPress users tend to be either technically inclined or technically declined)

 The WordPress Economy is made up of both technically ‘inclined’ and technically ‘declined’ users.

 Technically inclined people typically don’t mind spending time learning how things work.
 They are often autodidactic (self-teaching) and can easily learn WordPress using free resources like the WordPress Codex, searching online for answers, going through tutorials posted by other WordPress users, and by participating in forums, user groups, online discussions, WordPress meets, etc.

-Technically declined people, on the other hand, want websites they can manage themselves. but are averse to learning ‘technical’ stuff.
+Technically declined people, on the other hand, want websites they can manage themselves but they are averse to learning ‘technical’ stuff.
 They don’t want to learn how to edit code, install scripts, learn web programming languages, etc. They just want results from their websites.

 As we explain in our guide on how to effectively train and empower new WordPress users, technically declined users don’t want to learn how a fishing rod works, they just want to “catch fish.”

-As a general statement, then, we could say that technically inclined people like website developers provide web services to technically declined people like most typical end users and this creates an interdependency between the two.
+As a general statement, then, technically inclined people (e.g. website developers) provide web services to technically declined people (e.g. small businesses).
+This creates an interdependency between these two groups.